Help people improve their health

 To receive a Verification Statement (VS) from the Stephen F. Austin State University DPD (Didactic Program in Dietetics) Director, students enrolled in the DPD must:

 - Successfully complete all DPD degree requirements and demonstrate achievement of the Knowledge for Registered Dietitian Nutritionists (KRDN) requirements within specific courses.
 Courses are described in the DPD degree plan in the undergraduate catalog and during student advising appointments..

 - (a).
 All DPD students must earn a score of at least 70% or above on the assessment method associated with the KRDN during the course.

 - (b).
-If the KRDN is not passed, the student will have the opportunity for remediation within one week of the original assignment grade posting.
+If the KRDN is not passed with a grade of 70% or greater, the student will have the opportunity for remediation prior to the end of the semester.
 Remediation will require additional work and/or testing, but will not impact the original grade in the course.

 - (c).
 If a student does not pass the assignment/test even after remediation, the course instructor will notify the DPD Director and a remediation plan will be agreed upon by the DPD Director, student, and instructor of record for the course.
 A verification statement will not be awarded unless the student provides the DPD Director with evidence that he/she has demonstrated achievement the KRDN.

 - Provide accurate permanent physical and email addresses to Stephen F. Austin State University.
 It is helpful if you complete a survey (link emailed shortly before graduation by DPD Director) verifying contact information.